Paul Meijer (racing driver)

-Paul Ronald Johan Meijer (born 27 March 1985 in Utrecht) is a Dutch racing driver.
+Paul Ronald Johan Meijer (born 27 March 1985) is a Dutch racing driver.
 He is a former Benelux Formula Renault champion.
+He currently competes in the GT Cup Open Europe for Burgers Motorsport by HVM /Iron Dames alongside fellow Dutchman and Iron Dames Academy member Laura van den Hengel.

+Early life

+Meijer was born 27 March 1985 in Utrecht.

 Career

-As many formula drivers, Paul started his career in karting at the age of 10.
+Meijer began his career in karting at the age of 10.
 He participated in national and international competitions.

-In 2001 Paul participated in a Challenge organized by Avaya Communications, with 7 candidates.
+In 2001 Meijer participated in a Challenge organized by Avaya Communications, with 7 candidates.
 He won the Challenge and earned a season driving in the first Dutch Toyota Yaris Cup for free.

-The ex Formula One racing driver Jan Lammers took Paul into the Formula Ford in 2002.
+The ex Formula One racing driver Jan Lammers took Meijer into the Formula Ford in 2002.

-With Racing for Holland Paul learned the essentials about driving a formula racing car and participated in the Benelux Formula Ford Championship.
-During this education Paul also tested the DOME S101 sportcar at Magny Cours.
+With Racing for Holland Meijer learned the essentials about driving a formula racing car and participated in the Benelux Formula Ford Championship.
+During this education Meijer also tested the DOME S101 sports car at Magny Cours.

-In 2003, he won the Benelux Formula Renault 2.0 with AR Motorsport.
-He also debuted in the European Championship of this serie.
+In 2003, he won the Formula Renault 2000 Netherlands series with AR Motorsport.
+He also debuted in the European Championship of this series.
 As Dutch Champion a test is offered him in the Formula Renault V6.
 Later that year he also tested with Fortec in a Formula 3 car at Silverstone.

-The Italian team Vergani Racing invited Paul into the World Serie light by Nissan.
+The Italian team Vergani Racing invited Meijer into the World Series light by Nissan.
 In November that year he tested at the circuits of Albecete and Jarama and on both occasions he drove the fastest laps of the day.
-The team invited Paul for the final race weekend, where he finished third.
+The team invited Meijer for the final race weekend, where he finished third.

 In 2004 Meijer entered the strong competition of the Eurocup Formula Renault 2.0.
 With his team AR Motorsport he became 6th in the Championship and finished 3 times second, 3 times fourth and 2 times fifth.